What should I do if I've been hacked?

-Your account and account details are what most hackers want.
+Your account details are what most hackers want.
 If you cannot log into your account, try resetting your password.
 If resetting your password or the e-mail address associated with the account no longer work, look for an account recovery option.
 If all these options fail, you must contact the company directly to have them intervene.

 When changing your password keep the considerations below in mind:

 - Make your passwords more complex; add numbers and symbols to them.
 Passwords like 1234, password, etc. are easy to guess.

 - Don't use passwords that you've used in the past.